J A Pye (Oxford) Ltd v Graham: High Court

 In the High Court Neuberger J ruled that under the Land Registration Act 1925 the Grahams were the lawful owners of the land as Pye had failed to take possession of this land.
 The case admitted in its final, unanimous, judgment that most similar instances of adverse possession in registered land will be averted on the commencement of the Land Registration Act 2002 (which took place on 13 October 2003).

 Court of Appeal

 The Court of Appeal overturned the ruling of the High Court and held that the Grahams were only using the land because of the grazing agreement, thus they hadn't been in possession of it.

 House of Lords

 The House of Lords unanimously rejected the Court of Appeal's decision and restored the decision of Neuberger J.

-This was one of the last cases to be decided before the Land Registration Act 2002 came into force, which required that any land acquired through adverse possession had to be registered using the Land Registry.
+This was one of the last cases to be decided before the Land Registration Act 2002 came into force in 2003, which required that any land acquired through adverse possession had to be registered using the Land Registry.
 As such a registration would result in the original owner being informed this would allow them to object to such possession.
-The effect is to make it far more difficult and unlikely to acquire registered land through squatting.
+The effect is to make it more difficult and unlikely to acquire registered land through squatting, because the owner might attempt repossession within two years after being informed by the Land Registry.